cyclaero/lccguard/README.md

          sudo launchctl load /Library/LaunchDaemons/lccguard.plist

-From now on, subsequent reboots, the lccguard daemon is launched automatically.
+From now, on subsequent reboots, the lccguard daemon is launched automatically.